kestra-io/docs/content/docs/15.how-to-guides/http-request.md

 ```

 The arguments used are:
-- `-X` which allows us to specify what type of HTTP Request we want to make, in this case a POST request, as well as the URL we will make the request to.
+- `-X {method} {url}` which allows us to specify what type of HTTP method we want to make, in this case a POST request, as well as the URL we will make the request to.
-- `-H` which allows us to specify the headers we want to use
+- `-H {header-type}` which allows us to specify the headers we want to use
-- `-d` which allows us to provide the body we want to send
+- `-d {body}` which allows us to provide the body we want to send

-We get the same output that we got from Postman:
+We get the same response that we got in Postman:
 ```json
 {
     "id": 101,